-◆ AMERICAS SILVER CORP.
+▲ AMERICAS SILVER CORP.

-In April 2019, the Company announced that it had entered into a \$42.5 million financing package with Americas Silver Corp. ("Americas Silver") which includes a \$25 million precious metal stream and an NSR on the Relief Canyon gold project in Nevada, U.S.A. ("Relief Canyon" or the "Relief Canyon Project"), a \$10 million convertible debenture and a \$7.5 million private placement.
+On April 3, 2019, the Company entered into a \$42.5 million financing package with Americas Silver Corp. ("Americas Silver") which includes a \$25 million precious metal stream and an NSR on the Relief Canyon gold project in Nevada, U.S.A. ("Relief Canyon" or the "Relief Canyon Project"), a \$10 million convertible debenture and a \$7.5 million private placement.

-Under the terms of the precious metals stream, Sandstorm is entitled to receive 32,022 ounces of gold over a 5.5 year period beginning April 2020 (the "Fixed Deliveries").
-Under certain conditions, the starting date under the Fixed Deliveries may be extended by six months.
-After receipt of the Fixed Deliveries, the Company is entitled to purchase 4% of the gold or silver produced from the Relief Canyon Project for ongoing per ounce cash payments equal to 30%-65% of the spot price of gold or silver, with the range dependent on the concession's existing royalty obligations.
+Under the terms of the precious metals stream, Sandstorm is entitled to receive 32,022 ounces of gold over a 5.5 year period beginning in April 2020 (the "Fixed Deliveries").
+Under certain conditions, the starting date under the Fixed Deliveries may be extended by up-to six months.
+After receipt of the Fixed Deliveries, the Company is entitled to purchase 4% of the gold and silver produced from the Relief Canyon Project for ongoing per ounce cash payments equal to 30% - 65% of the spot price of gold or silver, with the range dependent on the concession's existing royalty obligations.
 In addition, Sandstorm will also receive a 1.4% - 2.8% NSR on the area surrounding the Relief Canyon mine.
+The \$25 million precious metal stream advance is conditional upon commencement of construction of the project and other customary provisions.